-I wondered how many in that grey-haired audience understood that even the best query letter in the world would fail to capture an agent’s interest.
+I wondered how many in that gray-haired audience understood that even the best query letter in the world would fail to capture an agent’s interest.
 The odds of an agent taking on one-book-wonders was slim to none.

 The playing field in publishing is not fair.
 For newcomers to the writing scene, the world of digital publishing offers opportunities for self-expression that did not exist in the past.
 But for anyone of my generation, figuring out how to self-publish a book and find readers presents a whole new set of tasks.
 Most writers would rather be writing.

 Listen to me.
 No matter what your age, you can write a novel.
 You can publish a novel, and find readers who will appreciate your work.
 Wherever you are, it’s not too late.
 Just in case you’re young enough and willing to listen to some free advice, here’s what I wish I’d done:

 You probably think I’m kidding about the last comment, but I’m dead serious.
 Two years ago on New Year’s Eve, I vowed to find a publisher for both my novel, MONTPELIER TOMORROW, and my short story collection, BONDS OF LOVE & BLOOD.